Function of Beauty launches new customizable skincare

 What is Function of Beauty skincare?

-The skincare line has two different kinds of cleansers (opens in new tab), a serum (opens in new tab) and three different moisturizers, plus up to 3 billion possible skincare formulations.
+The skincare line has two different kinds of cleansers, a serum and three different moisturizers, plus up to 3 billion possible skincare formulations.

 A post shared by function of beauty (@functionofbeauty) (opens in new tab)